Distinguished Lecturer of Ethics and Former Director

 Academically, he helped to create a school of journalism, founded a center for journalism ethics, and directed a center for multi-media journalism and communication.
 He has been a tenured professor at three major universities in Canada and the United States, and has 15 years of teaching at the graduate and undergraduate level.

-Ward is founding chair of the Ethics Committee of the Canadian Association of Journalists (CAJ) and a co-author of the CAJ’s two codes of ethics.
+Prof. Ward is founding chair of the Ethics Committee of the Canadian Association of Journalists (CAJ) and a co-author of the CAJ’s two codes of ethics.
 He has worked as a consultant for journalism associations from the United States to Guatemala and Vietnam.

 Prof. Ward’s articles and reviews have appeared in such journals as Journalism Studies, Ecquid Novi: African Journalism Studies; Harvard International Journal of Press/Politics; and the Journal of Media Ethics.
 He serves on many editorial and advisory boards for ethics organizations and for journals on media ethics and science.
-He has delivered numerous conference keynotes from Latvia and Lisbon to Sydney, Australia.
+He has delivered numerous conference keynotes from Lisbon to Sydney, Australia.